FREE SPEECH HISTORY TIMELINE

 1299-1369: Nicholas of Autrecourt

-The philosopher Nicholas of Autrecourt is known as the ‘Medieval Hume’.
-In 1346, he is found guilty of false teaching.
-He is ordered to burn his works and deprived of his title as master of arts.
+The philosopher Nicholas of Autrecourt – also known as the ‘Medieval Hume’ – is convicted of false teaching in 1346.
+He is sentenced to burn his works and stripped of his title as master of arts.

 Episode VIII: The Hounds of God

 From the High Middle Ages, Europe developed into a “persecuting society,” obsessed with stamping out the “cancer” of heresy.
 But questions about how this was accomplished — and the consequences of these developments — abound: